rlogiacco/PlotPlus/README.md

 Clients
 ============

 My client of choice is [Sloeber](http:///sloeber.io), an Eclipse Plugin providing full development support for Arduino and other MCUs like ESP8266 and similar.
-This should be also your favorite choice if you are on an OS other than Windows.
+This should be also your favourite choice if you are on an OS other than Windows.

-[Sloeber](http:///sloeber.io) has a very nice 6 channels plotter view and the ability to filter out the plotting info from the serial console resulting a very smooth experience.
+[Sloeber](http:///sloeber.io) has a very nice 6 channels plotter view and the ability to filter out the plotting info from the serial console resulting in a very smooth experience.

-If you look for something more lightweight then the old [SimPlot client for Windows](https://github.com/infomaniac50/projectsimplot) should satisfy your needs.
+If you look for something more lightweight, then the old [SimPlot client for Windows](https://github.com/infomaniac50/projectsimplot) should satisfy your needs.